thepower/power-docs/docs/Community/01-testnet-flow.md

    >
    > Choose a project folder to clone your project into.
 Use this folder to build the node.

-12. Download the node sources from Github into your working directory (`your_node`, for instance), using the following command:
+13. Download the node sources from Github into your working directory (`your_node`, for instance), using the following command:

     ```bash
     git clone https://github.com/thepower/tpnode.git
     ```

-13. Go to `tpnode` directory, using the command:
+14. Go to `tpnode` directory, using the command:

    ```bash
    cd tpnode
    ```

-14. Compile the node source by running the following command:
+15. Compile the node source by running the following command:

     ```bash
     ./rebar3 compile
     ```
-15. Pack the compiled node into a `tar` by running the following command:
+16. Pack the compiled node into a `tar` archive by running the following command:

     ```bash
     ./rebar3 tar
-    ```

-   > **Note**
-   >
-   > This step is optional. `tar`-package is needed to quickly transfer the compiled source code.
-However, it can be a good option if you need to download the source manifold.

 Now you can start the node.